gigvault/.github/README.md

           |___/
 ```

-## 🔐 Enterprise Zero Trust PKI Ecosystem
+## 🔐 Zero Trust PKI Ecosystem

-GigVault is an **Enterprise Zero Trust PKI Ecosystem** built entirely in **Go 1.23**.
+GigVault is a **Zero Trust PKI Ecosystem** built entirely in **Go 1.23**.
 It provides a complete Certificate Authority solution with modern security practices, Kubernetes-native deployment, and enterprise-grade features.

 ## 🌟 Key Highlights